GuillaumeGomez/this-week-in-rust-docs/_posts/2016-5-1-this-week-in-rust-docs-2.md

 # Latest news

 Things are moving on: we talked about hosting crates' documentation directly on an official doc website (the hostname hasn't been decided yet).
+It has already been discussed a few times in the past but nothing came out.
+For now, we're mostly trying to sort through all of the complexity.
 A lot of details must be taken in account and it is still at a very early stage of discussion but it started!

 The [pull request](https://github.com/rust-lang/rust/pull/32756) on the new rustc output is finally here (or almost)!